 The significance of the Ruatoria weekend may lie less with Herbs’ new album and tour and more with their future writing and recording.
 With increasing Māori representation in their line-up maybe they’ve got to find new roots in lyrics and language to anchor their undoubted mastery of a uniquely South Pacific sound.
 Somehow there’s something more refreshing about ‘E Papa” as a lyric than another song about Jah or nukes.

-The story originally appeared in the New Zealand Herald, 1987, © Murray Cammick.
+This story originally appeared in the New Zealand Herald, 1987, © Murray Cammick.
 All photographs by Murray Cammick.